 Five years ago, few could have predicted that OnePlus would be where it is now.
 At its beginning, it created a powerful phone for tech fans with low budgets.

 Since then it has evolved.
 It still builds powerful flagship contenders, but with a lot more class and a more premium look and feel while still undercutting its big-name rivals.
 That has never been more true than with the OnePlus 6.
-Its build, looks and spec sheet comfortably match those of its rivals, which also happen to cost a lot more than OnePlus' latest "flagship killer".
+It may have now been usurped by its successor, the OnePlus 6T, but it's still got the specs and performance to match the best phones on the market.

 Quality design shines

 At its launch, it very much a case of "out with the old, in with new" for the OnePlus 6.
 While some elements remain familiar in the OnePlus 6, the bold new design was something of a departure from the solid unibody metal phones of the previous couple of years.

 Like a few other Android manufacturers over the past year, OnePlus has gone with a glossy glass finish on the Mirror Black unit that we have.
 The multi-layered Gorilla Glass 5 surface on the back is dark, reflective and combines well with the polished black metal edges along the sides and the ends.